Everything You Need to Know About Chargeback Rules

 Cardholders are theoretically subjected to chargeback rules too.
 While merchants are unable to find discrepancies in the regulations that will bolster their defense, consumers can exploit the system and file illegitimate chargebacks.

 Chargeback rules are interpreted and enforced by humans.
-The subjective nature of the chargeback process tends to favor consumers; merchants are assumed guilty before innocent.
+The subjective nature of the chargeback process tends to favor consumers; insinuating that merchants are to blame.

 Implementing Chargeback Rules

 Understanding the applicable chargeback rules is just the beginning.
 Merchants must also effectively implement them each time the business is confronted with a transaction dispute.
 Failing to implement the necessary chargeback rules could have a severe impact on the merchant’s profitability and threaten the business’s longevity.

 Chargeback rules are challenging to understand and difficult to implement.
 To make things even worse, policies are constantly being updated.
 Once a merchant has an effective strategy in place, the card networks change their expectations.